The Register of Recognised Aboriginal Representative Bodies (RARBs) is a public register listing of approved RARBs in South Australia.

 - Maralinga Tjarutja is established under the Act as the RARB for the MT Lands as defined by the Maralinga Tjarutja Land Rights Act 1984.

-The appointment of additional RARBs must be approved by the State Aboriginal Heritage Committee.
+The appointment of all RARBs other than Anangu Pitjantjatjara Yankunytjatjara and Maralinga Tjarutja must be approved by the State Aboriginal Heritage Committee.